goodwright/imaps-nf/README.md

 Local modules should contain only the process definition, and only set directives for `tag`, `label` and `container` - other directives can be set in config.

-All local modules should be accompanied by a descriptive `meta.yml`, which contains the same fields as standard nf-core yaml files.
+All modules should be accompanied by a descriptive `meta.yml`, which contains the same fields as standard nf-core yaml files.

-All local modules should obtain any command line arguments from the `ext.args` directive, set in config.
+All modules should obtain any command line arguments from the `ext.args` directive, set in config.

-All local modules should use named outputs, including a `versions.yml` file that follows current nf-core conventions.
+All modules should use named outputs, including a `versions.yml` file that follows current nf-core conventions.

 Non-local modules should match the root level `modules.json`.